Igor Larionov: Post-retirement

 In 2008, Larionov was inducted into the Hockey Hall of Fame.
 He was the sixth Russian-born inductee, and the fifth-ever player.

 In July 2008, Larionov was named director of hockey operations for Russian powerhouse hockey club SKA Saint Petersburg.
 He also works as a player agent in Bloomfield Hills, Michigan.

 In 2011, he was appointed to a three-year term on the Hall Of Fame's selection committee.

 In 2020, Larionov was announced the head coach of the Russian junior team.
 He made his debut as head coach at the 2021 World Junior Ice Hockey Championships.

 In 2022, Larionov was named head coach of Torpedo Nizhny Novgorod of the KHL.

 In 2025, Larionov was named head coach of SKA Saint Petersburg of the KHL.

 Personal life

-Larionov is married to former figure skater Elena Batanova and has three children, Alyonka, Diana and Igor Larionov II.
+Larionov is married to former figure skater Elena Batanova and has three children.
 Currently, he is a professional wine merchant making wines under the labels "Hattrick" and "Triple Overtime" with wines from Australia and California.
 Other wine labels include "Slapshot" and "IL Triple Overtime."
-The name Triple Overtime Wine Company roots from Larionov's winning goal in the third overtime period of Game 3 in the 2002 Stanley Cup Finals.
+The name Triple Overtime Wine Company roots from Larionov's winning goal in the third overtime period of game three in the 2002 Stanley Cup Final.